divyesh1099/resumeCustomizer/README.md

 ## Usage

-1. **Create Your Profile**: Navigate to the profile creation page and fill in your professional details.
+1. **Profile Setup**: Fill in your professional details on the profile creation page.
-2. **Customize Your Resume/Cover Letter**: Enter the company name and job description for which you are applying, and click "Generate" to customize your resume and cover letter accordingly.
+2. **Eligibility Check**: Enter the company name and job description to check if your profile meets the job requirements.
+3. **Generate Custom Resume**: If eligible, click on the "Generate Custom Resume" button to create a tailored resume.
-3. **Download**: View the customized versions and download them directly from the site.
+4. **Download**: Review and download the customized resume directly from the site.

 ## Contributing